odoepner/downloader/README.md

-Downloads files from URLs (requires JDK 7)
+Downloads files from URLs

+- Requires JDK 7
+- Build it using Maven